Charles Alvin Beckwith: Career

 After the Korean War (1950–1953) was over, then-Second Lieutenant Beckwith served as a platoon leader with Charlie Company, 17th Infantry Regiment, 7th Infantry Division in South Korea.
 In 1955, Beckwith was assigned to the 82nd Airborne Division as the commander of the combat support company of the 504th Parachute Infantry Regiment.

 In 1958, after completing Ranger School, Beckwith joined the Special Forces and was assigned to the 7th Special Forces Group.
 In 1960, then-Captain Beckwith deployed to Laos for two years on Operation Hotfoot.

 In 1962, Beckwith was sent as an exchange officer to the British 22 Special Air Service Regiment (SAS) where he commanded 3 Troop, A Squadron.
-He conducted war-time guerilla operations with the SAS during the Malayan Emergency.
-In the jungle, he contracted a case of leptospirosis so severe that doctors did not expect him to survive.
-However, he made a full recovery within months.
+He conducted war-time guerilla operations with the SAS during the Indonesian Confrontation.
+In the jungle, he contracted a case of leptospirosis so severe that doctors did not expect him to survive, but he made a full recovery within months.

 Upon his return from England, Beckwith presented a detailed report outlining the Army's vulnerability in not having an SAS-type unit.
 For several years, Beckwith (who was still a Captain) submitted and re-submitted the report to Army brass, only to be repeatedly thwarted in his efforts.
 Special Forces leadership at the time thought that they had enough on their hands and did not need the trouble of creating a new unit.

 Meanwhile, as the 7th SFG(A) operations officer, Beckwith went to work revolutionizing Green Beret training.
 Special Forces at the time focused on unconventional warfare, and especially foreign internal defense: i.e. training indigenous personnel in resistance activities.
-But Beckwith recognized that, "Before a Special Forces Green Beret soldier could become a good unconventional soldier, he'd first have to be a good conventional one...
+Beckwith recognized that, "Before a Special Forces Green Beret soldier could become a good unconventional soldier, he'd first have to be a good conventional one...
 Because I had commanded rifle and weapons companies, I was appalled on arriving in Special Forces to find officers who had never commanded conventional units."

-Beckwith restructured 7th's training, basically rewriting the book on Army special operations training from the real-world lessons he had learned with the SAS.
-Beckwith also had learned that a symbol of excellence like a beret had to be earned.
-Officers were being assigned to Special Forces straight out of war college with no prior special ops experience and were given their Green Beret on arrival.
+Beckwith restructured the 7th's training, basically rewriting the book on Army special operations training from the real-world lessons he had learned with the SAS.
+Beckwith learned that a symbol of excellence like a beret had to be earned.
+Officers were being assigned to Special Forces straight out of the war college with no prior special operations experience and were given their green beret on arrival.
 Beckwith instituted the hard-nosed and practical training standards that would lend themselves to the birth of the modern Q-Course.